 SAFER – For the Safest Transition to Work

-SAFER comprises a team of over two dozen companies including FORTUNE 500 enterprises, trade associations, public health professionals, and experts, who have collaborated to share their expertise and release recommendations and guidance for employers on how they can ensure the safety of their employees.
-NASA, U.S steel, Uber, McDonald’s, Amazon, and the Chamber of Commerce are some names part of the task force.
+SAFER comprises a team of over two dozen companies including FORTUNE 500 enterprises, trade associations, public health professionals, and experts, who have collaborated to share their expertise and release recommendations and guidance for employers on how to ensure the safety of their employees.
+NASA, U.S steel, Uber, McDonald's, Amazon, and the Chamber of Commerce are some names part of the task force.

-Focussed On Workplace Safety Protocols and Procedures
+Focused On Workplace Safety Protocols and Procedures

 Lorraine M. Martin, President, and CEO of NSC stated that NSC is looking to hire organizations, which have been through the arc of shutting down operation and reopening it.
-The task force will focus on the usage of Personal Protective Equipment (PPE) to protect the employees from the infection, and prevent the spread of coronavirus.
+The task force will focus on the usage of Personal Protective Equipment (PPE) to protect the employees from infection, and prevent the spread of coronavirus.

 Creating Confidence in Employees That They Will Be Safe At Work

 The COVID-19 pandemic spread has changed everything around us so irrevocably.
-There’s no denying fact that employers will be hard-pressed to get their business back on track, the situation of the employees is no different as they will have to grapple with issues at every front, be it – the job security, business and career prospects, and life in general.
+There's no denying fact that employers will be hard-pressed to get their business back on track, the situation of the employees is no different as they will have to grapple with issues at every front, be it – job security, business and career prospects, and life in general.

 Since most workplaces are not designed in a way where employees are required to work within a specific distance from each other, employers will now have to modify the workplaces to follow the social distancing norm.
 They will also have to implement proactive steps to ensure the health and safety of the workers while continuing with the daily operations.

-Organizations dealing in hazardous waste need to ensure their work environment complies with OSHA requirements and should focus on arranging HAZWOPER refresher courses for employees.
-An 8-hour HAZWOPER course that meets the requirements outlined in OSHA 29 CFR 1910.120 (e) (8) regulations would be ideal for those who need to refresh their existing 24-hour or 40-hour HAZWOPER certification.
+Organizations dealing with hazardous waste need to ensure their work environment complies with OSHA requirements and should focus on arranging HAZWOPER refresher courses for employees.
+An OSHA 8-hour HAZWOPER course that meets the requirements outlined in OSHA 29 CFR 1910.120 (e) (8) regulations would be ideal for those who need to refresh their existing 24-hour or 40-hour HAZWOPER certification.
 HAZWOPER refresher training can also be bought online.

 Getting Workforces Back On the Path to the New Normal

-If organizations are recruiting new workers for cleaning up hazardous materials regularly, they should be provided with adequate safety equipment/kits and an initial HAZWOPER 40-hour training.
+If organizations are recruiting new workers for cleaning up hazardous materials regularly, they should be provided with adequate safety equipment/kits and an initial OSHA HAZWOPER 40-hour training.

 Organizations and retail spaces getting back to reopening will have to encourage personal hygiene to employees and customers while practicing social distancing to the core.
 Adhering to safety protocols like installing barriers between two workstations, restricting the number of customers inside the store, use of PPE, etc. should also be instigated.
 Stores may even temporarily bar customers' entry and ask them to opt for pick-up and delivery.
 However, this move could invite litigation.